ankermake/AnkerMake-PrusaSlicer-Release/README.md

-# AnkerMake Studio
+# eufyMake Studio
 ![image](AnkerStudio/resources/icons/AnkerStudio.png)

 ## Overview
-AnkerMake Studio offers remote printing control and real-time streaming, giving you full control wherever you are, from any device.
+eufyMake Studio offers remote printing control and real-time streaming, giving you full control wherever you are, from any device.

-AnkerMake Studio is based on [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) by Prusa Research, which is from [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci and the RepRap community.
+eufyMake Studio is based on [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) by Prusa Research, which is from [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci and the RepRap community.

-## What are AnkerMake Studio's main features?
+## What are eufyMake Studio's main features?

 Key features are: